adrian947/ABM-client/README.md

 }
 ```

-> AMB-OPERATION is a SPA, it is a challenge created for Alkemi, you only have to register and you will be able to control your income and expenses.
+> AMB-OPERATION is a SPA, it is a challenge created for Alkemy, you only have to register and you will be able to control your income and expenses.
 The balance is automatically calculated.